 “Don’t worry, it is better to specialize and work on one element and become proficient in it.”
 Phil spoke to the kids.
-“Having multiple elements does not mean one is powerful, it takes long and hard work to even get one up to an master level.
+“Having multiple elements does not mean one is powerful, it takes long and hard work to even get one up to a master level.
 There are other races out there that can work with at least two to three.”

 My mouth was forming into an O. Then it hit me, that meant I did not have a single element that I was good at.
-It made me sad to think that even if I did have a control over every single element, I would still be a beginner.
-With that being said, I thought picking one to focus on for now.
+It made me sad to think that even if I did have control over every single element, I would still be a beginner.
+With that being said, I thought of picking one to focus on for now.

 “So, how do we test what elements that we can use?”
 Tom asked.

 “A mage’s crystal ball.
-We don’t have one here though.”
+We don’t have one here, though.”

 The kids were disappointed.

 Reaching into the box of Magic Stones, I pulled out a level C Rule Stone that had not been written.
-I began to write words onto quickly and fluently.
+I began to write words quickly and fluently.
 My hands were jotting down words that came into my mind.
 Everyone watched with curiosity, none of them crossed over the protective magic stone barriers that I had set around me.
 They all knew that it was a taboo to step inside a coder’s space.